moabdrabou/moabdrabou/README.md

 ## 👋 About Me

-I'm Mohammed Abdrabou, a **results-driven IT professional** with over **15 years of experience** in technical support, IT operations, and system administration across North America, Africa, and the Middle East.
-I'm a passionate computer enthusiast with a strong will to try out new things, and I truly enjoy **coding whatever helps make life easier**.
-My core drive is **helping people and solving complex problems**.
-I thrive on challenges, whether it's optimizing IT service delivery, streamlining troubleshooting processes, or enhancing operational efficiency through automation.
+**IT Operations Specialist & System Administrator** with 15+ years of international experience (North America, Africa, Middle East).
+I am a passionate coder focused on **automation and operational efficiency**.
+My core professional mission is to take on challenges, optimize IT service delivery, and develop solutions that simplify complex systems.

 ## 🚀 My GitHub Stats